rodrigofelix12/fullstack-chalenge/README.md

 ## Requisits

-Before start, make sure you have the following tecnologies intallerd:
+Before start, make sure you have the following tecnologies intalled:
 ```
 Java 17
 PostgreSQL 13